 You will learn that classical teaching is about embodying truth, goodness, and beauty for students.
 You will learn to energize your classroom and engage the attention and imagination of your students through Mimetic and Socratic instruction.
 And you will learn to improve both your writing and your teaching using The Lost Tools of Writing, a classical composition curriculum rooted in the canons of classical rhetoric.

 For fifteen years, the CiRCE Institute’s Apprenticeship has mentored teachers in the art of classical instruction by providing an in-depth, personal, teacher training experience.
-We lead groups across the nation including the East Coast, the MidWest, the Gulf Coast, and the Mid-Atlantic.
+We lead groups across the nation including the East Coast, the MidWest (Ohio and Kansas), the Gulf Coast, and the Mid-Atlantic.

 "The knowledge that I've gained here is not just about education . . .
 I'm experiencing a formation."